 Why do we experience time in one direction?
-In other words, why do we remember the past, and know nothing about the future.
-Why do I observe an egg falling off my counter and a mess appearing on my floor?
-Why can’t I observe the mess on my floor spontaneously coming together to form an egg on my counter?
+In other words, why do we remember the past, and know nothing about the future?
+An egg falls off my counter and a mess appears on my floor.
+We never observe the mess on the floor spontaneously coming together to form an egg on the counter.
+Why?
 And why is it a complete certainty that my company and your company will some day go out of business?

 The answer to all of these questions can be explained by the second law of thermodynamics, or the arrow of time.
 Entropy is the measure disorder in a system.
 In physics, the second law of thermodynamics implies that entropy, or disorder, always increases.
 Disorder always follows order.
 The egg on the counter is in a state of order, and when it falls to the floor it is in a state of disorder.
 This happens to the egg because there are many more disordered states for the egg than ordered states.
 It is overwhelming more likely that dropping an egg to the floor will cause a mess.
 But if I scoop up the mess and toss it on my counter, it is overwhelmingly unlikely that the particles will rearrange themselves back into an in-tact egg.